modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 [[$pageFooter]]
 ```

  So let's examine the Template, shall we?
 As we go, remember this - you can move any of these pieces around, change their parameters, and adjust their placing.
 This is solely a base structure - if you want your tags at the bottom, for instance, move them there!
-MODx doesn't restrict you from doing that.
+MODX doesn't restrict you from doing that.

 ### Header and Footer